OpenWrt Practice: WLAN access point commissioning

 Conclusion

 I have been using OpenWrt as firmware for my access points for several years now and have constantly optimized the settings and incorporated new available options, especially for the roaming functionality.
-The settings correspond to my current setup and I will adapt this or the associated articles if necessary if further optimizations arise.
-See also: Uninterrupted WLAN: Roaming (Fast Transition)
+The settings correspond to my current setup and I will adjust this or the associated articles if necessary, if further optimizations arise, such as the removal of Usteer, see also: Uninterrupted WLAN: Roaming (Fast Transition)

 positive Bewertung({{pro_count}})